 One of the first projects that Jenny worked on with NRDC was Milkweed Dispersal Balloons, included as part of the Marfa Dialogues at The Pulitzer Foundation for the Arts in St. Louis, Missouri.
 From an advocacy perspective, the project was intended to raise awareness about the declining population of monarch butterflies (Danaus plexippus), which has fallen by as much as 90%, and stimulate both policy change and citizen action.
 Monarch Butterflies are migratory and travel from the northern USA to Mexico and back each year.

 NRDC scientists and lawyers agreed that one of the most meaningful steps that could be taken to help the monarch population increase its resilience to the stresses of urbanisation and agricultural practices was to plant and protect milkweed (Asclepias spp.), the primary source of food for monarch caterpillars.
-However, the organisation didn’t have a way to convey that information to the public in a manner that could spur direct action.
+However, the organisation didn’t have a way to convey that information to the public in a manner that could spur and empower direct action.
 Milkweed is widely regarded as a “weed” and is a target of pesticides, most notably Monsanto/Bayer’s glyphosate known commercially as RoundUp.

 In response to this problem, Kendler proposed and developed Milkweed Dispersal Balloons, a project which distributes biodegradable balloons filled with monarch-friendly milkweed seeds from a ‘food cart’ positioned outside museums and other cultural venues where the NRDC would not normally have a presence.
 The balloons can then be carried around and burst in an appropriate environment to spread the floating, fluffy milkweed seeds.